Imlohith/open-contribution/README.md

-## Open for contribution  :tada:
+## Open for contribution  :tada::tada:

->This project is open for any kind of contribution from react js develop
+>This project is open for any kind of contribution from react js developer

 This project is tend to have perfect project structure when using redux in react application.